 ii) shall determine the members to invite to the adhoc group session or remove from the adhoc group session based on the local policy and:

-A) if the application/resource-lists+xml MIME body with the MCPTT ID of the MCPTT users to be invited to a call exists in the incoming SIP re-INVITE request, shall consider each entry of the MCPTT users to be invited to the adhoc group session; or
+A) if the application/resource-lists+xml MIME body with the MCPTT ID of the MCPTT users to be invited to a call exists in the incoming SIP re-INVITE request, shall consider each entry of the MCPTT users to be invited to the adhoc group session.
+If the same MCPTT IDs appears multiple times, only one occurrence shall be considered.
+Additionally, if the invitation is the result of a functional alias to be invited to the call, shall include a <called-functional-alias-URI> element into the <anyExt> element of the <mcptt-Params> element of the <mcpttinfo> element of the application/vnd.3gpp.mcptt-info+xml MIME body with the functional alias used to identify the MCPTT ID.
+How the controlling MCPTT function selects the appropriate MCPTT ID is implementation-specific; and

-B) if the application/resource-lists+xml MIME body with the MCPTT ID of the MCPTT user to be removed from a call exists in the incoming SIP re-INVITE request, shall consider the each entry of the MCPTT users to be removed from the adhoc group session;
+B) if the application/resource-lists+xml MIME body with the MCPTT ID of the MCPTT user to be removed from a call exists in the incoming SIP re-INVITE request, shall consider each entry of the MCPTT users to be removed from the adhoc group session;

 iii) if the determined members in step ii) above are to be invited to the adhoc group session, shall be invited to the adhoc group session, as specified in clause 17.4.2.1.1;